redhat-developer/intellij-kubernetes/README.md

  - Scale the replicated pods for deployments, deployment configs, replica/stateful sets or replication controllers
  - Describe pods similar to `kubectl describe` but formatting it as yaml for easy collapsing etc.
  - Listing several config files in the KUBECONFIG env variable
+ - Instant display of labeled resources that match a given selector when editing YAML

 ## Features